yjwong1999/AL-based-FL-for-Multi-Task-Disaster-Detection-Model/README.md

 OpenFL is a production-ready Python 3-based FL framework.
 Users can use OpenFL for both real-time application and also simulations.
 Similar to TFF, it also allows users to experiment and develop their own novel FL algorithm.

+## Overview of Active Learning

+Active Learning is a special case of semi-supervised machine learning.
+Citing a quote from [Datacamp](https://www.datacamp.com/tutorial/active-learning), "The main hypothesis in active learning is that if a learning algorithm can choose the data it wants to learn from, it can perform better than traditional methods with substantially less data for training."

 ## Tools
 TensorFlow 2.0 </br>
 Open Federated Learning (OpenFL) </br>